Skip to main content

 • Science

-• Students must earn 3 units of Science and successfully complete the Living Environment Regents exam.
+• Students must earn 3 units of Science and successfully complete the Life Science: Biology exam.

-• College-bound students are strongly encouraged to complete 4 units of Regents science: Living Environment, Earth Science, Chemistry, and Physics.
+• College-bound students are strongly encouraged to complete 4 units of Regents science: life Science: Biology, Earth Science, Chemistry, and Physics.

-• Completion of 2 NYS Regents exams (Living Environment and one Physical Setting) is required for an Advanced Regents diploma.
+• Completion of 2 NYS Regents exams (Life Science: Biology and one Physical Setting) is required for an Advanced Regents diploma.

 Courses